Tech worker charged with murder in death of college student

 - Megan Rapinoe: 'I held up my end of the bargain' after back-and-forth with Trump

-- As 'Deadliest Catch' airs show on the sinking of Seattle-based crab boat Destination, take a look at The Seattle Times investigation, 'No Return'
+Gill became emotional as he described the Lueck family’s reaction to the charges.

+“They asked me to express on their behalf the generosity of so many strangers and friends,” he said.

-The 23-year-old Lueck disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park, where she met someone.
+Lueck disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park, where she met someone.

+Cellphone data put Ajayi in the park at the same time, authorities say.

-Police have said they found charred tissue in the backyard of Ajayi’s home in Salt Lake City and her body in a canyon 85 miles (138 kilometers) away.
+Police have said they later found charred tissue in the backyard of Ajayi’s home in Salt Lake City and her body in a canyon 85 miles (138 kilometers) away near the University, of Utah, where she was a student.

+Ajayi was arrested June 28 after a search for Lueck that lasted nearly two weeks.
+He was charged with one count each of aggravated murder, aggravated kidnapping, obstruction of justice and desecration of a human body.